smart-on-fhir/cumulus/docs/nlp/index.md

 the study-specific code can focus on the clinical logic.

 #### Example Code
-In pseudocode, here's the Python code for a task that talks to an LLM like GPT-OSS might look like:
+In pseudocode, here's what a task that talks to an LLM like GPT-OSS might look like:

 ```python
 for clinical_note in etl.read_notes():